palantirnet/federated-search-demo/README.md

 ### solr-7

-*This is now the default branch.*

-The `solr-7` branch will contain release 3.0 and is compatible with Drupal 7.69, 8.82 and higher, and Solr 7.
-It relies on Search API Solr 8.3, and will be Drupal 9 compatible.
+The `solr-7` branch contains release 4.0 and runs Drupal 7.77, 8.9.12, and 9.1.2; testing against Solr 7.
+The Drupal 8 and 9 versions rely on Search API Solr 4.x.

-This branch uses Search API Federated Solr version 8.x-3.x.
+This branch uses Search API Federated Solr version 4.x.
 All new development is done on this branch.

 ### solr-4

+This branch is no longer maintained.

 The `solr-4` branch contains release 1.0 and is compatible with Drupal 7.69, 8.6 - 8.82, and Solr 4 - 6.
 Most important, it relies on Search API Solr 8.1, which is no longer maintained.
 This branch is stable and appropriate for deployment to Acquia, provided your site is not using Solr 7.